PacoVu/havenondemand-android/README.md

     void GetJobResult(String jobID)

 *Description:*

-* Sends a request to IDOL OnDemand to retrieve the content identified by the jobID.
+* Sends a request to Haven OnDemand to retrieve content identified by the jobID.

-**Parameter:**
+*Parameter:*

-* jobID: the job ID returned from an IDOL OnDemand API upon an asynchronous call.
+* jobID: the job ID returned from a Haven OnDemand API upon an asynchronous call.

-**Response:**
+*Response:*

 * Response will be returned via the requestCompletedWithContent(String response)

-**Example code:**
+*Example code:*
+##
-    Parse a JSON string contained a jobID and call the function to get the actual content from IDOL OnDemand server
+    // Parse a JSON string contained a jobID and call the function to get the actual content from Haven OnDemand server

     @Override
     public void requestCompletedWithJobID(String response)